carpentries-incubator/workflows-nextflow/episodes/03-processes.md

 ~~~
 {: .language-groovy }

-In the above example the process is executed only two time, because when a channel has no more data to be processed it stops the process execution.
+In the above example the process is executed only two time, because when a queue channel has no more data to be processed it stops the process execution.

 ~~~
 2 and b